tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * It runs `destroy!` on the task group
 * The presence of the `!` (which is pronounced "bang" in Ruby) at the end of the method name, means that this method will raise an error if it fails
   * Which is good in our case, since this can either work, or fail for a reason beyond the users control

-* I'll also say, there are `!` versions of the `save` and `update` methods we used earlier, but they're not ideal in our situation

-* Anyway, when that finishes, we'll take the user back to the list of task groups
+* When that finishes, we'll take the user back to the list of task groups

 ```erb [|6-11]